 Chest pain, whether cardiac or non-cardiac, left-sided or right, is always a major cause of concern.
-Based on the above table, if you are experiencing the kind of chest pain which is less likely to be heart attack, you’re lucky that it’s not a cardiac issue.
+Based on the above table, if you are experiencing the kind of chest pain which is less likely to be a heart attack, you’re lucky that it’s not a cardiac issue.

 Although the good news is that most causes of the right-sided pain are not related to heart problems, in rare cases, angina can be a cause of right-sided chest pain.

 Several lung problems and gastric problems can be the causes of right-sided chest pain.
-Lung disorders linked to right-sided chest pain comprise penumothorax, pleurisy, asthma, pulmonary embolism and pneumonia.
+Lung disorders linked to right-sided chest pain comprise pneumothorax, pleurisy, asthma, pulmonary embolism and pneumonia.
 As a lung disorder, this pain tends to worsen when the person breathes deeply, coughs or does moderate physical activity.
 The pain experienced is a sharp stabbing sensation in the chest.
 A widely found condition called GERD (gastroesophageal reflux disease) is a frequent cause of non-cardiac chest pain.

 Having said this, even a normal person without any cardiac history can experience fleeting aches in the chest area.
 Listed below are the kinds of other chest pains that are unlikely to signal a heart attack.

-- Momentary chest discomfort, often described as a lightning bolt or an electrical shock
+- Momentary chest discomfort often described as a lightning bolt or an electrical shock

 - Pinpoint chest discomfort that worsens with positional changes and deep breathing